 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-ASU 2014-09 is effective for the Company on January 1, 2018, with early application permitted for the Company on January 1, 2017.
-ASU 2014-09 permits the use of either the retrospective or cumulative effect transition method.
+The Company plans to adopt ASU 2014-09 on its effective date, January 1, 2018, using the cumulative effect transition method.
 The Company is evaluating the effect that ASU 2014-09 will have on its condensed consolidated financial statements and related disclosures.
-Although the Company has not yet selected a transition method, as ASU 2014-09 does not impact lessor accounting, the Company does not believe the adoption of ASU 2014-09 will significantly impact its accounting for rental revenue.
-The Company expects that certain property-related ancillary revenues and management and other fees will be in the scope of the new guidance.
-Based on the Company's ongoing evaluation, the Company does not currently anticipate material changes to its recognition of revenue as a result of adopting ASU 2014-09.
+As ASU 2014-09 does not impact lessor accounting, the Company does not believe the adoption of ASU 2014-09 will significantly impact its accounting for rental revenue.
+The Company expects that certain property-related ancillary revenues and management and other fees will be in the scope of the new guidance but does not anticipate material changes to its recognition of revenue as a result of adopting ASU 2014-09.

 In February 2016, the FASB issued ASU 2016-02, Leases, which amends the existing guidance for accounting for leases, including requiring lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases and lessees to recognize most leases onbalance sheet as lease liabilities with corresponding right-of-use assets.
-ASU 2016-02 is effective for the Company on January 1, 2019, with early application permitted.
+The Company will adopt ASU 2016-02 effective January 1, 2019.
 ASU 2016-02 requires a modified retrospective approach, with entities applying the new guidance at the beginning of the earliest period presented in the financial statements in which they first apply the new standard, with certain elective transition relief.
 The Company is evaluating the effect that ASU 2016-02 will have on its operating leases, condensed consolidated financial statements and related disclosures.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows, which clarifies the classification of certain cash receipts and cash payments in the statement of cash flows, including debt prepayment or extinguishment costs, settlement of contingent consideration arising from a business combination, insurance settlement proceeds, and distributions from certain equity method investees.
-The Company adopted ASU 2016-15 effective January 1, 2017, which did not result in any changes to the presentation of amounts shown on the Company's condensed consolidated statements of cash flows for the six months ended June 30, 2017 and 2016.
+The Company adopted ASU 2016-15 effective January 1, 2017, which did not result in any changes to the presentation of amounts shown on the Company's condensed consolidated statements of cash flows for the nine months ended September 30, 2017 and 2016.

-In November 2016, the FASB issued an ASU 2016-18, Statement of Cash Flows - Restricted Cash, that requires the inclusion of restricted cash and restricted cash equivalents with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
+In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows - Restricted Cash, that requires the inclusion of restricted cash and restricted cash equivalents with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 The Company adopted ASU 2016-18 effective January 1, 2017, which resulted in the inclusion of the Company's restricted cash balances along with cash and cash equivalents in the Company's condensed consolidated statement of cash flows and separate line items showing changes in restricted cash balances were eliminated from the Company's condensed consolidated statements of cash flows.
 ASU 2016-18 was applied retrospectively to all periods presented.